Ski touring in Rogers Pass and the Winter Permit System

 Rogers Pass checklist

-Before you ski Rogers Pass, you must:
+Before you ski Rogers Pass:

 - Check which areas are open today on the Rogers Pass Backcountry Access interactive map.